Alternative fuel vehicle: Biodiesel

 Greasestock is an event held yearly in Yorktown Heights, New York, and is one of the largest showcases of vehicles using waste oil as a biofuel in the United States.

 Biogas

 Compressed biogas may be used for internal combustion engines after purification of the raw gas.
 The removal of H2O, H2S and particles can be seen as standard producing a gas which has the same quality as compressed natural gas.
-The use of biogas is particularly interesting for climates where the waste heat of a biogas powered power plant cannot be used during the summer.

-Charcoal

-In the 1930s Tang Zhongming made an invention using abundant charcoal resources for Chinese auto market.
-The charcoal-fuelled car was later used intensively in China, serving the army and conveyancer after the breakout of World War II.

 Compressed natural gas

 High-pressure compressed natural gas (CNG), mainly composed of methane, that is used to fuel normal combustion engines instead of gasoline.
 Combustion of methane produces the least amount of CO2 of all fossil fuels.
 Gasoline cars can be retrofitted to CNG and become bifuel Natural gas vehicles (NGVs) as the gasoline tank is kept.
 The driver can switch between CNG and gasoline during operation.
 Natural gas vehicles (NGVs) are popular in regions or countries where natural gas is abundant.
 Widespread use began in the Po River Valley of Italy, and later became very popular in New Zealand by the eighties, though its use has declined.